Pranaav-25/BillGenerator/DEPLOYMENT.md

 **If the build fails:**
 1. Check the build logs in Render
-2. Ensure all dependencies are in `package.json`
+2. Ensure all dependencies are in `package.json` (including terser)
 3. Verify the build command path

 **If API calls fail:**
 1. Check browser console for CORS errors
 2. Verify the backend URL is correct
 3. Ensure backend is running and accessible
+4. Check console logs for environment detection

+**If FontAwesome doesn't load:**
+1. Check browser console for CDN errors
+2. The app now uses a more reliable CDN (cdnjs.cloudflare.com)

 ### **Production Configuration**

 Your app is configured to:
-- ✅ Use production backend URL automatically
+- ✅ Use production backend URL automatically (`https://billgenerator-ht14.onrender.com`)
 - ✅ Fall back to localhost if production is down
 - ✅ Handle errors gracefully
 - ✅ Work with both local and production environments
+- ✅ **No environment variables needed** - API URL is hardcoded
+- ✅ **Fixed FontAwesome CDN** - Uses reliable cdnjs.cloudflare.com
+- ✅ **Added terser dependency** - Fixes build errors

 ### **Post-Deployment Checklist**